Emil Pálsson

 Emil Pálsson (born 10 June 1993) is an Icelandic former professional footballer who played as a midfielder.
 He played in his native Iceland from 2008 to 2017 and was named the Úrvalsdeild Player of the Year in 2015.
 He later played several seasons in Norway before severe heart problems ended his career prematurely in 2022.
 After playing for several of Iceland's junior national teams, he made his lone senior team cap in 2016.

+Playing career

 Club career

 Emil started his career with local club BÍ/Bolungarvík before signing with FH at 18 years old.
 In 2015, he was loaned to Fjölnir for the season.
 After stellar play with Fjölnir, he was recalled on 25 July and finished the season with FH.
 After the season he was named the Úrvalsdeild Player of the Year.

 Cardiac arrest

 On 1 November 2021, Emil collapsed and went into a cardiac arrest while playing for Sogndal in a match against Stjørdals-Blink.
 He was successfully resuscitated, and was then flown to Haukeland University Hospital for further investigation and treatment.
 He resumed training after being cleared by doctors with the aim of rejoining Sarpsborg 08.
 In May 2022, after training for 4–5 months, he collapsed again and suffered another cardiac arrest while doing light training with FH.
 In August 2022, he announced his retirement from football.